-The Company reviews the carrying amounts of its non-financial assets, other than exploration and evaluation assets and deferred tax assets, at each reporting date to determine whether there is any indication of impairment.
+The Company reviews the carrying amounts of its non-financial assets, other than exploration and evaluation assets and deferred tax assets, at each reporting date, or whenever events or changes in circumstances indicate the carrying value may not be recoverable, to determine whether there is any indication of impairment.
 If such indication exists, then the asset's recoverable amount is estimated.
 For goodwill and other intangible assets that have indefinite lives or that are not yet available for use, an impairment test is completed annually.
 Exploration and evaluation assets are tested for impairment when reclassified to property, plant and equipment as petroleum and natural gas properties, and also if facts and circumstances suggest that the carrying value exceeds the recoverable amount.